-Sepsis is the body’s overreaction to an infection, impairing the functioning of its own tissues and organs, and can be fatal if it is not identified and treated quickly.
+Sepsis, also called blood infection, is the body’s overreaction to an infection, impairing the functioning of its own tissues and organs, and can be fatal if it is not identified and treated quickly.
 In the past, sepsis was known as a generalized infection.
 Sepsis (blood poisoning ) is the most severe form of infectious disease.
 Sepsis is caused by an excessive or, conversely, insufficient response of the body to an infectious disease (infection).
 Rapid recognition of sepsis is essential for successful treatments.
 Sepsis is also recognized as the largest preventable cause of death in the world, which causes the death of around 11 million people every year.
 It is estimated that one in 5 deaths are caused by sepsis.
 Most infections, such as pneumonia or urinary tract infections, can progress to sepsis if they are not identified quickly and treated appropriately.

 Stages and Progression of Sepsis